xyloflake/SVC16/README.md

 The screen has a resolution of $256*256=2^{16}$ pixels.
 The color of each pixel is represented with 16-bits using `RGB565`.
 The coordinate $(x,y)$ of the screen maps to the index $256y+x$ in the screen-buffer.
 The coordinate $(0,0)$ is in the upper left-hand corner.
 Changes to the screen-buffer are not reflected on the screen until the system is synchronized.

+### Sound

+The system can play a sample from a sound buffer.
+There is only one channel, so if a new sample is dispatched any that are currently playing are stopped.
+The audio is represented with a sampling rate of 16 kHz.
+Each sample being, once again a u16.
+The amplitude of the signal is given as:`amplitude=(float(sample) - 32768.0) / 32768.0`.

 ### Input

 <div align="left">